• Slide title

 Intro to Private Pilot Basic Ground School Course

 Ground School is the first step in earning your private pilot’s license.
-Mr. Dan Moore, a flight instructor and certified tester with Dan Moore Aero, LLC in Elizabethton, and also a PA parent, is offering students the opportunity to begin the steps of getting a private pilot’s license.
+Mr. Steve Persenaire, a flight instructor with Mission Aviation Fellowship, and also a PA parent, is offering students the opportunity to begin the steps of getting a private pilot’s license.
 This intensive will be held at school for any student who is interested or curious about becoming a private pilot.
 Depending on the weather and the size of the class, there may be a trip to the Elizabethton airport for a flight in a private airplane.
-The cost of $135 is for the Ground School manuals which can be used if a student wishes to continue their training.
+The cost of $140 is for the Ground School manuals which can be used if a student wishes to continue their training.
+If the student took the class last year, there is a minimal fee to make sure the books are updated.
+If you are charged the $140 and this is your second year, we will refund the balance after the minimal cost is deducted.
+This intensive is limited to 12 students.

 Intro to Spanish